cs320-wisc/f22/labs/vm/gcp/launch.md

 4. Select "Ubuntu" for the operating system.
 Ubuntu is a popular version of Linux (choosing a popular one is good because it's easier to search for useful online suggestions when things go amiss).
-Choose "Ubuntu 20.04 LTS" for the version.
+Choose "Ubuntu 22.04 LTS" for the version (there are two options that say this -- choose the one that says "x86/64" as a subtitle).
 "LTS" stands for "Long Term Support".
 LTS versions aren't generally the most recent version, but they're generally more reliable.
 Update your boot disk to use 15 GB.

 <img src="img/21.png" width=600>